Public Movement

 Public Movement is a performative research group based in Tel Aviv.
-Since in was established in 2006, Public Movement has worked on a variety of performative actions such as events, rituals, ceremonies, and political actions.
+Since it was established in 2006, Public Movement has worked on a variety of performative actions such as events, rituals, ceremonies, and political actions.
 The group performs focused-actions that explore the issues, ideas and dynamics of public spaces.
 Many of their works are created in collaboration with scholars and experts in fields outside of the arts.
 In many cases, these collaborations have furthered debate and discussion about contemporary issues surrounding Public Movement's actions.
 Public Movement was co-founded in 2006 by Omer Kreiger and Dana Yahalomi.
 In 2011, Yahalomi assumed sole leadership of the group.

 Significant actions

 Spring in Warsaw (2009)

 Spring in Warsaw was an urban walk along a route in a rare site of civil pilgrimage.
 Public Movement members, together with Polish collaborators, led a walk in the Warsaw Ghetto, in the footsteps of Israeli and Jewish youth delegations which visit the city every spring.
 The Public was gathered in the Umschlagplatz at 18:00, marched and participated in rituals along a route which included the Ghetto Uprising command bunker on 18 Mila Street, The house in which Ludwik Zamenhof who invented Esperanto had lived, and the Memorial of German Chancellor Willy Brandt's 1970 kneeling.
 The closing ceremony took place at Nathan Rapoport's Monument to the Ghetto Heroes, with the laying of a Public Movement wreath, a speech and a dance for the Rapoport memorial.